antonrudnev/livesafe-studycase/README.md

-# Testcase for the interview with LiveSafe
+# Studycase for the interview with LiveSafe

 Task is described in **problem.txt** file.